Volunteer In Mozambique

 Medical Treatment

 Mozambique is a underdeveloped country and there is little access to medical care.
 The mission is located one hour from the local city which has two private clinics and several pharmacies.
-However, like in most underdeveloped countries, the care and supplies are sporadic.
+However, like in most developing countries, adequate care and supplies are not reliable.
 In case of emergency, it may be necessary for you to be medically evacuated to South Africa for treatment.

 Recommended immunizations: